8Ginette8/CH3Div_complementarity/README.md

   />
 </p>

 > *Complementarity importance score map for terrestrial species.
-Higher values indicate higher pixel contributions for overall complementarity, lowe values implies larger loss.*
+Higher values indicate higher pixel contributions for overall complementarity, lower values imply larger importance.*

 The Core Area Zonation 2 (CAZ2) marginal loss rule algorithm was here applied.
 This algorithm gives a particular focus on improving the protection of the least represented species, while maintaining a reasonable level of conservation across all species.